Skip Main Navigation

 Marriage Green Cards, Explained

-How to get a green card through marriage
+How to get a U.S. green card through marriage

 What is a marriage green card?

-A marriage green card allows the spouse of a U.S. citizen or green card holder to live and work anywhere in the United States.
-A green card holder will have “permanent resident” status until they decide — if they wish — to apply for U.S. citizenship, for which they become eligible after three years.
+A marriage-based green card lets a U.S. citizen or green card holder’s spouse live and work anywhere in the United States.
+A green card holder will have “permanent resident” status until they decide — if they wish — to apply for U.S. citizenship after three years of marriage.

-Getting a green card through marriage is generally a three-step process.
+Getting a green card through marriage is a three-step process:

-This guide will walk you through each step, with links to more detailed information along the way.
-We’ll also explain the process for green card applicants living in the United States versus green card applicants living abroad.
+This comprehensive guide explains the entire green card process for green card applicants living in the United States and green card applicants living abroad.

 You can also view the types of questions that you’re likely to encounter on a marriage green card application.